pivovarit/parallel-collectors/README.md

       .map(i -> foo(i)) // runs implicitly on ForkJoinPool.commonPool()
       .collect(Collectors.toList());

-That problem has been already solved and the solution is simple - one needs to create a separate thread pool and offload the common one from blocking operations... but there's a catch.
+That problem's been already solved and the solution is simple - one needs to create a separate thread pool and offload the shared one from blocking operations... but there's a catch.

 **Sadly, Streams can run parallel computations only on the common `ForkJoinPool`** which effectively restricts the applicability of them to CPU-bound jobs.